WPI MICRO-ePORE™ Pinpoint Cell Penetrator

 Simple, Elegant Solution

-The new WPI MICRO-ePORE™ pinpoint cell penetrator is a simple and versatile system that can be used for efficient microinjection of a diverse array of compounds and biomolecules into oocytes and pre-implantation stage mammalian embryos.
+The new WPI MICRO-ePORE™ pinpoint cell penetrator is a simple and versatile system that can be used for efficient cell microinjection of a diverse array of compounds and biomolecules into oocytes and pre-implantation stage mammalian embryos.
 Patent pending Flutter Electrode Technology assists in small, clean, precise membrane penetration without tearing or damaging the membrane when you are working on the microinjection of transgenic animals or cell manipulation.